indigo-astronomy/indigo/indigo_docs/DRIVER_DEVELOPMENT_BASICS.md

 As of INDIGO 2.0-122 new call is introduced -  *indigo_cancel_timer_sync()*.
 This call is useful in an event of device disconnect and device detach to prevent releasing of the device resources before the timer is canceled.
 It should not be called directly in the **change property** callback, as it may deadlock this thread.
 So if some timers need to be canceled at disconnect it is a good idea to handle the connection property asynchronously with *indigo_async()*, *indigo_handle_property_async()* or *indigo_set_timer()* (with 0 time delay).
 There are examples of this in almost every driver.

-Blocking or timely operations executed in the driver main thread may block the whole INDIGO framework.
+Blocking or prolonged operations executed in the driver main thread may block the whole INDIGO framework.
 Because of this they should be executed asynchronously in a separate thread.
 Asynchronous operations can be executed with:

 - *indigo_async()* - execute a function asynchronously in a separate thread.
-- *indigo_handle_property_async()* - utility function that provides a convenient way to execute timely or blocking property change operations in a separate thread.
+- *indigo_handle_property_async()* - utility function that provides a convenient way to execute prolonged or blocking property change operations in a separate thread.
 The callback function accepts the same parameters as the driver's **change property** callback.

 ### Communication with the Hardware